NZSA Visiting Lecturers

 As NZSA Visiting Lecturer Professor Tweedie visited and presented lectures at the Victoria University of Wellington, Otago University, University of Canterbury, University of Auckland, and Massey University (at Albany).
 He also presented a keynote address at the Symposium to Honour Professor David Vere-Jones.

 Professor Tweedie was Head of the Division of Biostatistics, in the School of Public Health at the University of Minnesota.
-His research interests are in the theory and application of Markov chains, and biostatistics including especially meta-analysis and stochastic modeling.
-He published over 130 scientific papers, an acclaimed book (Markov Chains and Stochastic Stability), and has very extensive experience as a statistical consultant.
-He was Editor of Statistical Science.
+His research interests were in the theory and application of Markov chains, and biostatistics including especially meta-analysis and stochastic modeling.
+He published over 130 scientific papers, an acclaimed book (Markov Chains and Stochastic Stability), and had very extensive experience as a statistical consultant.
+He was the editor of Statistical Science.